 Overall, aging is one of several potential causes of DDD.
 You should consult with your doctor if you believe you may be suffering from this condition to determine the best course of action for treating your symptoms.

 The process of diagnosing DDD typically involves your doctor conducting a physical exam.
 During this exam, the doctor will assess your posture and range of motion, as well as any other signs or symptoms you may be experiencing.
-The doctor may also use imaging tests such as X-ray or MRI to get a better look at the damaged disc(s) and surrounding structures.
-Following this assessment, your doctor will then suggest an appropriate course of action for treating your condition.
+The doctor may also use imaging tests such as X-ray or MRI to better examine the damaged disc(s) and surrounding structures.
+Following this assessment, your doctor will suggest an appropriate course of action for treating your condition.

 Diagnosing DDD and Indicators for ADR Surgery

 Depending on the severity of the condition, indicators for ADR surgery can range from persistent pain in the affected area to difficulty performing certain activities due to stiffness or mobility issues.
-Additionally, your doctor can use imaging tests such as X-ray or MRI to confirm a diagnosis of DDD to take a closer look at the spinal level and identify any disc herniation or other abnormalities.
+Additionally, your doctor can use imaging tests such as X-rays or MRI to confirm a diagnosis of DDD, taking a closer look at the spinal level to identify any disc herniation or other abnormalities.

 The doctor may use a number of conservative treatments prior to considering surgery.
 Pain medications such as non-steroidal anti-inflammatory drugs (NSAIDs) and muscle relaxants can help reduce pain and improve mobility, while physical therapy exercises can strengthen the muscles surrounding the spine and restore natural motion.
 Additionally, clinical studies have shown that epidural injections with corticosteroids can provide short-term relief for some patients suffering from DDD.